 Formula One champ Lewis Hamilton started angling for his hero Ayrton Senna's seat at by age 9, copying the Brazilian's helmet design and approaching team owner Ron Dennis.
 And then there's this video.

-He has nothing on Indy Car champion Dario Franchitti and his adoration of Jim Clark.
+Indy Car champion Dario Franchitti adores Jim Clark.
 Many people have a piece or two of memorabilia.
 Franchitti has an entire room full of it.
 And when offered an opportunity to drive Clark's Indy 500 winning car, he made sure he dressed in a replica of Clark's own overalls and period appropriate gear.

 Suk Hyun-Jun of AFC Ajax.
 He essentially showed up at Ajax's practice fields with a pair cleats and repeatedly asked to join the team.
 After being allowed to practice with the teams reserve squad the trainers were impressed enough to offer him a 1 year contract.